FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 The Members should also be aware that income from parking is used to

-run the traffic light system, provide new road markings and signs, and--- 10
+run the traffic light system, provide new road markings and signs, and
+---
+10

 provide school wardens as well as improvement and maintenance of city